Lingua receptiva in practice

 At present, research on the usability of lingua receptiva at the European Commission is taking place.
 A system has been proposed in which languages from the same language families can be arranged in clusters.
 Within a cluster there are mutual intelligible languages, which make that less translations are needed (European Commission, 2012a).
 To make this scenario work well, it is however necessary that employees of EU institutions receive training in using their receptive competencies.
 Using this system will maintain multilingualism in the EU (after all, the European Commission does not merely work in three languages, but in all official EU languages), stimulates the intercultural dialogue and at the same time pushes back the costs (European Commission, 2012a).

-The Dutch Language Union has started a research project in cooperation with Utrecht University to do research on the use of Lingua Receptiva (‘Luistertaal’) in practice.
-The goal of this research is to get insight in good practices of the use of Lingua Receptiva in three social sectors: education, healthcare and in the construction industry.
+Utrecht University carried out a research project in cooperation with The Dutch Language Union to do research on the use of Lingua Receptiva (‘Luistertaal’) in practice.
+The goal of this research was to get insight in good practices of the use of Lingua Receptiva in three social sectors: education, healthcare and in the construction industry.

-A final report will be written about the field study and the desk research.
-This report will include recommendations for the use of Lingua Receptiva in the three social sectors.
+A final report has been written based on the interviews and the desk research.
+This report includes recommendations for the use of Lingua Receptiva in the three social sectors.
 We hope that the results of the field study will contribute to the development of the policy of the Dutch Language Union with regard to Lingua Receptiva and multilingualism in general.
-The report will also be published on this website and on the website of the Dutch Language Union.

 The research team

-Jan D. ten Thije (research coordinator), Emmy Gulikers (research assistant) and Karen Schoutsen (research assistant) are carrying out this research and are involved through Utrecht University.
-Mieke Smits is involved in the research through the Dutch Language Union.
+Jan D. ten Thije (research coordinator), Emmy Gulikers (research assistant) and Karen Schoutsen (research assistant) carried out this research and were involved through Utrecht University.
+Mieke Smits was involved in the research through the Dutch Language Union.

-If you have any questions regarding the research project, please contact Emmy Gulikers: email@example.com
+If you have any questions or comments regarding the research project, please contact Emmy Gulikers: firstname.lastname@example.org

 This research project has as its main aim to stimulate the linguistic and cultural diversity within Europe.
 In order to reach this aim, they start from the basic principle that speakers of the same language families can understand each other: receptive multilingualism.
 Different work groups exist within this project that deal with three different language families: the Romanic, Slavic and Germanic language families.
 The project group of the Romanic language families (EuroComRom) has developed a teaching method to promote receptive multilingualism when reading: the Seven Sieves.
 This teaching method assumes that a foreign language is never a completely unknown territory for someone.
 The method shows how much a learner can understand based on his/her foreknowledge when reading a text in a foreign language (e.g. by internationally known words and expressions), and in this way that a foreign language is partly familiar territory as well.
 Like this, competencies are being activated that the learner already had, but was not conscious of.
 EuroCom learns people to guess in a smart way while reading.